observablehq/framework/docs/config.md

 ## style

 The path to the project’s stylesheet.
 This is typically set to `docs/style.css` to override or augment the default stylesheet, say to define the project’s colors.
-See the [styles](styles) page for more details.
+See the [style](style) page for more details.

 ## themes